Local Windows Password Attacks

 Some interesting parts in the findings are:

-• MSV : MSV is an authentication package in Windows that LSA calls on to validate logon attempts against the SAM database.
+• MSV : MSVarrow-up-right is an authentication package in Windows that LSA calls on to validate logon attempts against the SAM database.
 Pypykatz extracted the SID, Username, Domain, and even the NT & SHA1 password hashes associated with the bob user account's logon session stored in LSASS process memory.
 This will prove helpful in the final stage of our attack covered at the end of this section.

 • WDIGEST is an older authentication protocol enabled by default in Windows XP - Windows 8 and Windows Server 2003 - Windows Server 2012.
 LSASS caches credentials used by WDIGEST in clear-text.
 This means if we find ourselves targeting a Windows system with WDIGEST enabled, we will most likely see a password in clear-text.
 Modern Windows operating systems have WDIGEST disabled by default.
 Additionally, it is essential to note that Microsoft released a security update for systems affected by this issue with WDIGEST.
-We can study the details of that security update here.
+We can study the details of that security update herearrow-up-right.

-• Kerberos : Kerberos is a network authentication protocol used by Active Directory in Windows Domain environments.
+• Kerberos : Kerberosarrow-up-right is a network authentication protocol used by Active Directory in Windows Domain environments.
 Domain user accounts are granted tickets upon authentication with Active Directory.
 This ticket is used to allow the user to access shared resources on the network that they have been granted access to without needing to type their credentials each time.
 LSASS caches passwords, ekeys, tickets, and pins associated with Kerberos.
 It is possible to extract these from LSASS process memory and use them to access other systems joined to the same domain.

-• DPAPI : The Data Protection Application Programming Interface or DPAPI is a set of APIs in Windows operating systems used to encrypt and decrypt DPAPI data blobs on a per-user basis for Windows OS features and various third-party applications.
+• DPAPI : The Data Protection Application Programming Interface or DPAPIarrow-up-right is a set of APIs in Windows operating systems used to encrypt and decrypt DPAPI data blobs on a per-user basis for Windows OS features and various third-party applications.
 Mimikatz and Pypykatz can extract the DPAPI masterkey for the logged-on user whose data is present in LSASS process memory.
 This masterkey can then be used to decrypt the secrets associated with each of the applications using DPAPI and result in the capturing of credentials for various accounts.

 AD & NTDS.dit dictionary